tpai/aoc-2020/README.md

-Advent Of Code 2020 ⭐
+Advent of Code 2020 ⭐
 ===

 Record my challenge of AOC 2020 and some thoughts for solutions.